 When showing a frontend record edit page that contains readonly fields, the value of the field will be shown as uneditable form elements or plain text (in the case of HTML elements that do not have a “readonly” mode such as file uploads and dropdown elements.

 Fields are organized into groups and it’s a good idea to think of each field as belonging to a group of related fields.
 This helps you organize the information and helps the user understand the form, especially if there are a lot of fields.
-Each group has a title, of course, but there is also a description which allows you to insert a block of text at the top of each groups of fields.
+Each group has a title, of course, but there is also a description which allows you to insert a block of text at the top of each group of fields.

 Field groups are managed under the “Field Groups” tab on the Manage Database Fields page.